sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ```

 All script snippets discussed here, if and when added to your master script, would start working
-fine with a reload like above.
+fine with a Reload like above.
 No need to quit it and start again.
 {: .note }

 ### Open the Toolbar Calendar